 Patients who enroll in PCM services most commonly have a single, high risk medical condition, lasting at least 3 months.
 In general, enrolled patients are identified as individuals who would benefit from additional monitoring or oversight of their health, including vital tracking, medication adjustments and a higher level of medical management.
 A couple of reasons why patients should consider enrolling in PCM services are:

-- Chronic diseases are the leading cause of death and disability, responsible for almost 85% of healthcare spending in the United States.
+- Chronic diseases are the leading cause of death and disability in the United States.

 - Enrolling in PCM services can help prevent or reduce hospitalizations and adverse health events.